StevenMayher/431-2021/classes/class16/README.md

 ## Announcements

-1. Feedback on the Minute Paper after Class 15 should be available by class time.
+1. Feedback on the **Minute Paper after Class 15** should be available by class time.
 2. On Tuesday, we updated [Lab 5 (Question 4)](https://github.com/THOMASELOVE/431-2021/tree/main/labs/lab05) to fix a typo.
-3. On Tuesday, we updated the [slides from Class 15](https://github.com/THOMASELOVE/431-2021/tree/main/classes/class15) to fix an error in slide 32, where I originally implied option f indicated smaller $\alpha$ when in fact it doesn't.
+3. On Tuesday, we updated the [slides from Class 15](https://github.com/THOMASELOVE/431-2021/tree/main/classes/class15) to fix an error in slide 32, in the discussion of what option f implied.
-4.
+4. More to come.

 ## Discussion of Project A proposals and revised instructions

+Details to come.

 ## One Last Thing